ryanholt/content-model/definitions.md

 A program is not a Service.
 Programs often have Events or other ways to invite the public into its specific area of focus.

 A program often has an official name, and sometimes, a logo.
-Sometimes supporting program are “owned” by an external organization with its own website.
+Sometimes programs are “owned” by an external organization with its own website.
 Whenever possible, this existing website should be utilized as the default source of information on the program.
 Information specific to and necessary for Georgia can be listed on the Wildlife Resources website.
-Links to external sites should open in new windows to prevent losing the visitor.

 ###EXAMPLES INCLUDE: